 Even tho adults have most of the power & control in a family, family relationships are indeed reciprocal – parents have an effect on their children, & children have an effect on parents.

 Most parents’ psychological patterns are ‘fully set’ by the time their children are born, no matter how young or dysfunctional they may be to start with.
 While some actually grow & improve over the years, which will benefit the family, most parents don’t make significant changes in the way they think, feel & react – which comes from their own upbringing & personal characteristics.

 This is why all children have to adapt to their environment – which they do as much as they can, based on their personal innate qualities.
 However, since each child brings their own undeveloped personality-potential with them at birth, they also influence how parents treat them, related to gender, birth order, personality, physical characteristics, disabilities or limitations, similarity to the parent’s original family members….

 They’re treated well if parents are healthy, & very badly if not.

 While the literature often concentrates on the effects of parents’ characteristics on child outcomes, the reverse is also being considered.

 A study from the U of Pittsburg PA says that Authoritative parenting (best style) creates the greatest social competency & self-reliance in children.
 However, it can’t determine if these characteristics causes parents to use this particular style, or if the parental responses cause the child’s self-reliance.
 Whatever the causes, the Authoritative style preserves self-esteem, & therefore encourages socially competent behavior in children.
-(See chart)
+(CHART – scroll way down)

 Other research suggests that parental behavior may promote or discourage the development of inhibited behavior (shy, reluctant, withdrawn…).
 A combined East-West study used 125 US & 100 Korean 3-year-olds, who were evaluated for this behavior.
 Video of the 50% most inhibited children in each group were rated in terms of parental responses which: